hackutd/jury/docs/README.md

 ## Image Compression

 Use the `compress` script to compress PNGs if they are larger than 1000px please!
+Note that you will need to install [imagemagick](https://imagemagick.org/script/download.php) to use this script.
 Usage:

 ```
 compress <path_to_image>